 - Cisco ASA firewall acts as DHCP server for the internal network assigning dynamic addresses from 192.168.6.0 subnet with network mask set to 255.255.255.0.
 All computers in internal network have 192.168.6.1 set as default gateway.

-- There are two virtual Squids integrated with Web Safety ICAP web filter downloaded from https://www.diladele.com/virtual_appliance.html running in VMware vSphere/ESXi.
-IP addresses of proxies are statically set to 192.168.6.15 and 192.168.6.16.
+- There is a Squid proxy integrated with Web Safety ICAP web filter running within virtual appliance downloaded from https://www.diladele.com/virtual_appliance.html (use version 7.0!) deployed in VMware vSphere/ESXi.
+IP address of proxy is set statically to 192.168.6.15.